dmitrycello/yaglpp/assets/USAGE.md

 ## USAGE
 [Back to README](../README.md)

-The described above library installation setup requires the OpenGL application project to be added to the same solution.

 > [!NOTE]
-> It is possible to create mutiple projects under the same solution, so the reinstallation of the library in not required.
+> The described earlier library installation setup requires the OpenGL application project to be added to the same solution.
+It is possible to create mutiple projects under the same solution, so the reinstallation of the library in not required.

 ### 1. Add the application project
 To add the application project to the solution, use the same way as for the static library: in the Solution Explorer right-click the solution name bar (1st line), Click **`Add -> New project...`**: